 - From the main menu, click Scans, then Recent Scans.
 The Scans window is displayed.

 - Next to the relevant scan, click Report.
-The Executive Summary window is displayed.
+The Scan Summary window is displayed.

 - Click Export.
 The Export Report dialog box is displayed.